-- 1. Go to Dashboards > Administration > Cartridges > Cartridge Inventory and click the Install Cartridge button. - 2.
-Locate the .car file on your system and install it with auto-enable selected.
-If you get a message that a bundled cartridge is of an older version than the one currently enabled on your FMS and will not be enabled, ignore it and continue. - 3.
-Once the cartridge is installed and enabled, go to Dashboards > Administration > Agents > Agent Managers.
-Agent Managers that can be upgraded with newer agent packages will show "yes" in the Upgradable | Agents column.
-Select all Agent Managers you wish to upgrade and click the Upgrade button.
+- Go to Dashboards > Administration > Cartridges > Cartridge Inventory and click Install Cartridge. - 2 Locate the .car file on your system and install it with auto-enable selected.
+If you get a message that a bundled cartridge is of an older version than the one currently enabled on your FMS and will not be enabled, ignore it and continue.

-Note: If an Agent Manager is not upgradable, check that the Agent Manager version is compatible with the newer agent version.
+- Once the cartridge is installed and enabled, go to Dashboards > Administration > Agents > Agent Managers.
+Agent Managers that can be upgraded with newer agent packages will show yes in the Upgradable | Agents column.
+Select all Agent Managers you wish to upgrade and click Upgrade. - NOTE: If an Agent Manager is not upgradable, check that the Agent Manager version is compatible with the newer agent version.
 If it is not, the Agent Manager will need to be upgraded first.